 - 1 tbsp tomato paste

 - 1/3 cup soy milk or coconut milk

 - 1/2 tsp baking soda

 - Saute diced onion in olive oil over medium heat until transparent.
 Add garlic and saute until fragrant.

 - Add oregano, salt, pepper, and allspice and stir until everything is absorbed into the oil.

 - Add vegetable broth and stir in diced tomatoes with juice and tomato paste.

 - Simmer until the tomato pieces start to fall apart.
 Blend with an immersion blender until smooth and velvety.

 - Stir in baking soda and let the foaming subside.
-If you find it still tastes too acid-y for you add some cream or coconut milk, and garnish with some chives.
+If you find it still tastes too acid-y for you add some soy milk or coconut milk, and garnish with some chives.
 Basil works too, I just like chives.